pni-libraries/python-pninexus/README.md

 More information can be found at [online documentation](https://pni-libraries.github.io/python-pninexus/index.html).

-Changes for a specific version of libpnicore can be found at [CHANGELOG](https://github.com/pni-libraries/python-pninexus/blob/develop/CHANGELOG.md).
+Changes for a specific version of libpninexus can be found at [CHANGELOG](https://github.com/pni-libraries/python-pninexus/blob/develop/CHANGELOG.md).